Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

-• gates - Quality gates (all must be true to ship)
+Quality gates must all be true for 100% completion.

 3. decisions.json